 - Ensure clear and consistent understanding of the rules by which travel reimbursement will be provided, thereby providing the best service to travelers.

 USNH has chosen open competition as the method of obtaining the lowest applicable airfare and hotel rates.
-Travelers may use the agency of their choice when making travel arrangements provided there is no conflict of interest.
-Travelers who charge airline fares and other travel expenses to a personal credit card will not be reimbursed for the expense until after the trip is completed.
+Travelers should make their own travel arrangements and book directly to a Purchasing Card assigned to either an individual employee or a unit.
+Travelers who do not have access to a P-Card may charge airline fares and other travel expenses to a personal credit card and seek reimbursement.
+Reimbursement will not be made until after travel is completed.

 B. DEFINITION OF USNH BUSINESS TRAVEL